 [Description]: In the current CR of TS 38.331, when UE receives DataCollectionPreferenceConfig, without any data collection candidate configurations (that is dataCollectionCandidateConfigToAddModList is empty), then UE can use the dataCollectionRequest=true flag.
 However, it is not clear that how to do setup with an empty list.

 DataCollectionPreference-r19 ::= SEQUENCE {

-dataCollectionStart-r19 ENUMERATED {start} OPTIONAL,
+dataCollectionRequest-r19 ENUMERATED {true} OPTIONAL,